 2024 also saw Alizz Islamic Bank enter into partnerships with organisations that focus on sustainable initiatives under the banner of 'Alizz Cares'.
 Alizz Islamic Bank also published its first ESG report this year, reflecting its unwavering commitment to enhancing Oman's socioeconomic landscape while ensuring sustainability and community well-being.

-Through these initiatives, OAB and Alizz reinforced its their role as a socially responsible institutions, empowering individuals and communities while fostering growth and inclusivity across the Sultanate.
+Through these initiatives, the Bank reinforced its role as a socially responsible institution, empowering individuals and communities while fostering growth and inclusivity across the Sultanate.